Helbling-Technik/HelMoRo/docs/hardware/bill_of_materials.md

 ## Bill of Materials

 here you can find the bill of materials, which gives you information about all the parts in HelMoRo.
+Some suppliers are listed, where the resepective parts can be bought.
+We try to keep the list updated, but it might be that some parts are not in stock anymore.

 Please note that 51 - 54 are only necessary if HelMoRo wants to be used to transport an Ipad.